 There are various symptoms of carotid artery disease that all individuals should learn in order to prevent future problems.
-DeKalb Medical provides extensive carotid artery disease screening to diagnose carotid artery disease, stroke or atrial fibrillation.
+Emory Decatur Hospital and Emory Hillandale Hospital provide extensive carotid artery disease screening to diagnose carotid artery disease, stroke or atrial fibrillation.
 Visit our Atlanta-based Heart and Vascular Institute to learn more about our vascular screening services.

 The carotid arteries are located on either side of your neck and carry blood to your brain.
 The common carotid artery divides into the internal and external carotid arteries in the middle of the neck.
 The external carotid artery delivers blood to the face and scalp, while the internal carotid artery delivers blood flow to the brain.
 Symptoms of carotid artery disease include developing atherosclerotic plaque (a sticky substance that can build up on artery walls) on the area in which the internal and external carotid artery divides.
 This plaque narrows the artery and can either completely obstruct flow to the brain or a piece of the plaque can break free and travel to the brain, causing a stroke.
 You are at higher risk of experiencing a stroke if the plaque severely narrows the flow of blood to the brain.